What are the Signs of Codependency?

 Reaching Out for Help and Support

 If you or a loved one is struggling with codependent behaviors, seeking guidance from a mental health professional can be transformative.
 At Reprieve Recovery, we offer therapy, support groups, and a community of compassionate individuals who can help you identify the underlying causes of codependency and build healthier habits for maintaining relationships.
-Understanding and addressing codependency is essential for fostering relationships that uplift rather than drain you, empowering you to reclaim control over your emotional health and overall well-being.
+Understanding and addressing codependency is essential for fostering relationships that uplift rather than drain you.
+Whether you’re an individual working through codependency issues or a person supporting someone with substance use or addiction, support is available.
+You don’t have to do this alone.
 Reach out today to start your journey to interdependence.

 REQUEST A CALL